translized/android-SDK/README.md

 ## Sample

 The `./app` directory contains a sample project.
-To test the OTA features you need to add your own projectId and otaToken You can then start replacing the strings found in `res/values/strings.xml` on Translized.
+To test the OTA features you need to add your own projectId and otaToken.
+You can then start replacing the strings found in `res/values/strings.xml` on Translized.
 New translations will be loaded on app start.

 ## Support